FRex/zipsavings/README.md

 Use `--walk-dir` or `--list-dir` to walk a dir tree for files or use all files in a dir (but not it's subdirs).

+Use `--extensions` to handle unknown types of tars and similar, given that the original file is next to the compressed one.
+For example if you have file compressed with zstandard called `file.tar.zst` and next to it is original `file.tar` then with this option sizes of both files are taken and used as compressed and uncompressed size respectively.
+That way any unknown single file compression can be handled (last extension is stripped and used with dot as the type of the archive, file count is 1, both files must exist on disk).

 # File formats